Are you choosing the best AdSense topics?

 Let me give you an example.

 If you create a site with basic technical solutions, you will probably do very well with AdSense.
 One site that I consistently see placed extremely high in Google for basic technical solutions is a site called Ask Dave Taylor.
-As an example, if you type in the term How can I speed up my Windows XP PC? in Google, you will see Dave Taylor’s page on this topic currently ranks #2.
+So, for example, if you want to know about how to change your Yahoo password, you may come across this page from Dave.
 This is a good topical AdSense topic!

 Well, when you consider AdSense topics to write about, you need to consider what type of visitor that the page/topic will bring.
 Is it a topically ad blind person or will they click on the ads?
 We can conclude that people who want to know how to speed up a Windows XP PC are not computer experts and thus will much less Ad Blind than technical professionals.
 Translation: They will be more likely to click on AdSense Ads.